-We are still assessing the impact of the final regulations, including those implementing changes to the incentive compensation rule, and the possible impact of the proposed gainful employment rules on our financial aid policies and practices and on our other operations, plans, and strategies.
+We are still assessing the impact of the final regulations on our financial aid policies and practices and on our other operations, plans, and strategies.
 At this time, we cannot predict with any certainty whether compliance with such new requirements will result in a material adverse effect on our enrollments and operations.